glennc15/online-resume-frontend/README.md

     * AngularJS
 * CI/CD:
     * GitHub Actions
-    * Pytest with Playwright for testing the frontend.
+    * Pytest with Playwright for frontend testing.
-    * Pytest with Requests for testing the backend.
+    * Pytest with Requests for backend testing.

 Achnowledgments
 ---------------